Is speaking your spouse’s love language a race to the top?

 I lounged lazily around the house, feeling loved and spoilt.

-It went on like that for a while.
+It went on like that for a a few days.
 He did the dishes, cleaned up the kitchen floor, did the laundry, wiped surfaces, got around to do some pending maintenance works in the house

-We have, like many couples, struggled to speak each others love language, to love the other person in a way that they understand.
+They are huge because we’ve not always been like that.
+Like many couples, we struggled to speak each others love language, to love the other person in a way they wanted to be loved.

 1. Acts of service